couyang24/DataCamp-Projects/README.md

 # DataCamp-Projects
-The projects include R & Python & SQL
+The projects include R & Python & SQL.
+I have stopped using Data Camp for a while and for anyone who are still using it and willing to contibute to this repo, please make a PR and I will be more than happy to review it.

 ## R
 Introduction to DataCamp Projects